culanomeara/adventureswithwood/README.md

 #### Like Unlike Project

-A user can like and unlike a project from that projects specific project page.
+A user can like and unlike a project from that project's specific project page.
 Each project features a heart icon at the bottom of the project that can be clicked to like it.
 It can also be clicked again to unlike a project.
 When a project is liked by a user, the icon changes to a red heart.
 Unregistered users cannot like a project.
 A user who is not logged in only sees how many likes it has.
 Clicking the icon is disabled for an unregistered user and has no effect.

 ![Like project](readme/assets/images/like-project.png)